 This toasted garlic olive oil bread dip is the easiest of starters for any meal.
 Serve hunks of bread around little ramekins of this toasted garlic oil and watch it disappear!

-Please tell me you’ve had this before.
-Puh-lease tell me you’ve experienced the deliciousness that is bread dipped in olive oil with crispy fried garlic in it.
+Please tell me you’ve had this before and have experienced the deliciousness that is bread dipped in olive oil with crispy fried garlic in it.

 This toasted garlic olive oil is an easy appetizer to whip up on short notice.
 Most of us have the ingredients on hand already and all you’ll need to do is swing by a bakery for a crusty baguette.
 This is my go-to app for most occasions, especially ones that include wine and girlfriends and baked Brie.